TMJ Pain, TMJ Headache, And Jaw Disorders

 So, in our eyes, we are the most qualified healthcare professionals that you need to recover from a TMD.
 Best of all, our methods and systems of care are non-invasive and non-surgical.
 If you have a painful TMJ, visit any one of the many centers/clinics of Chiropractic Specialty Centers®, and you will be in good hands.
 Visit us and see our difference.

 If you have jaw pain, we can help.
 Our clinical teams of top-rated chiropractors and physiotherapists have the skills needed to treat you non-invasively.
-Jaw pain can accompany headaches and neck pain.
+Jaw pain can accompany headaches, neck stiffness or a painful neck.
 So when you do visit us, we will be evaluating every aspect of the jaw bone.
 Many centers fail because they ignore the associated conditions often linked to a TMJ malfunction.
 Our clinical team succeeds with jaw pain when others fail.
 Please don’t take our word for it; visit us today to start your recovery.

 Neck Pain & TMJ Dysfunction